Ashtanga (vinyasa) yoga: Breath

+Ashtanga yoga teaches that other types of pranayama should be practised when the asanas have been mastered.
+Pattabhi Jois originally taught pranayama to those practicing the second series, but later changed this, teaching pranayama after the third series.

+Sharath Jois later produced a series of videos teaching alternate nostril breathing to beginners.
+This pranayama practice was never taught to beginners by his grandfather.

 Vinyasa

 Vinyasas are flowing sequences of movements that connect each asana to the next.
 Additionally, modern vinyasa yoga coordinates the breath with the vinyasa transition movements between the asanas.

-According to Sharath Jois, the purpose of vinyasas is to purify the blood, which is supposedly otherwise heated and contaminated by the practice of asanas.
+According to Sharath Jois, without citing any medical evidence, the purpose of vinyasas is to purify the blood, heating it in order to clarify and circulate it by the practice of asanas.